webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 #### 3.5.3 When to Include Headers

-Include headers in all source code files, configuration files (where comments are allowed), build scripts, SQL files, and shell scripts.

-Omit headers in generated files (note generation in header), very small files (< 10 lines), data files (JSON, CSV, etc.), and binary files.
+**Include headers in:**

+- All source code files
+- Configuration files (where comments are allowed)
+- Build scripts
+- SQL files
+- Shell scripts

+**Omit headers in:**

+- Generated files (note generation in header)
+- Very small files (fewer than 10 lines)
+- Data files (JSON, CSV, etc.)
+- Binary files

 ### 3.6 NOTICE File

 **When to include NOTICE:**

-Create a NOTICE file when using third-party code with attribution requirements, including code from other Apache projects, when required by dependencies, or for consortium-specific attributions.
+Create a NOTICE file when:

+- Using third-party code with attribution requirements
+- Including code from other Apache projects
+- Required by dependencies
+- Consortium-specific attributions are needed

 **NOTICE File Format:**